nhoizey/nicolas-hoizey.com/src/links/2023/01/03/priority-hints-and-optimizing-lcp/index.md

 link: https://imkev.dev/fetchpriority-opportunity
 authors:
   - "Kevin Farrugia"
-tags: [WebPerf, priority, LCP, CWV]
+tags: [WebPerf, priority, LCP, Core Web Vitals]
 ---

 > Increasing the priority of a resource usually comes at the cost of another resource, so Priority Hints should be used sparingly.
 However, if the browser is queuing your LCP image, I recommend you experiment with Priority Hints to see if you can reduce this waiting time and improve your LCP.